PasaOpasen/geneticalgorithm2/README.md

 ### AlgorithmParams object

-The parameters of GA is defined as a dictionary or `AlgorithmParams` object: https://pasaopasen.github.io/geneticalgorithm2/geneticalgorithm2/data_types/algorithm_params.html
+The parameters of GA are defined as a dictionary or `AlgorithmParams` object: https://pasaopasen.github.io/geneticalgorithm2/geneticalgorithm2/data_types/algorithm_params.html

 To get the global default params use code:
 ```python